kb-dk/access-digital-objects/README.md

 would benefit from prammatic access to our collections.

-## Licences
+## Licences & Legelese

-The documention here is provided as is, and mind you: Everything that's free comes with no guarantee.
-As a matter of fact the material in this project is licensed to you as [GNU Free Documentation License](LICENSE)
+The documention here is provided as is, and mind you: __Everything that's free comes with no guarantee__.
+As a matter of fact the material in __this git repository__ is licensed to you as [GNU Free Documentation License](LICENSE)

-The material we provide access to is of two kinds.
+The material we __provide access to using the APIs described__ are of two kinds:

 1. Metadata: This comes to you as [CC0 1.0
 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 I.e.,